-Whether you are in a dorm, or simply don't have space for a big TV, console gaming on a monitor is a great alternative.
+Whether you're in a dorm or simply don't have space for a big TV, console gaming on a monitor is a great alternative.
 Like any technology, not all monitors are created equal, and there are very different requirements depending on your usage.
-Luckily, the Xbox One is able to take advantage of many of the recent PC gaming technologies, including FreeSync VRR, so many of the best monitors for PC gaming are also great for gaming on the Xbox One.
+Luckily, the Xbox One is able to take advantage of many of the recent PC gaming technologies, including FreeSync VRR, and some games support a 1440p resolution, so many of the best monitors for PC gaming are also great for gaming on the Xbox One.

-We've reviewed 64 monitors, and below are our recommendations for the best monitors for Xbox One X to purchase in 2019.
-See also our recommendations for the best curved gaming monitors, the best monitors for PS4 and the best FreeSync monitors.
+We've reviewed 68 monitors, and below are our recommendations for the best monitors for Xbox One X to purchase in 2019.
+See also our recommendations for the best curved gaming monitors, the best monitors for PS4, and the best FreeSync monitors.

-On the downside, although the 27UK650 supports HDR, it cannot make HDR content stand out, as it can't get bright enough and doesn't have a wide color gamut.
-Overall, it is a very good monitor that performs well in most uses, and it is great for Xbox One gaming.
+On the downside, although this monitor supports HDR, it cannot make HDR content stand out as it can't get bright enough and doesn't have a wide color gamut.
+Overall, it's a very good monitor that performs well in most uses, and it's great for Xbox One gaming.

-If you like the gaming performance of the LG 27UK650, but would prefer a larger monitor, check out the LG 32UD99.
-It is a great gaming monitor for the Xbox One X. The 32-inch, 4k screen delivers a more immersive gaming experience, with a 40% larger display area than the 27UK650.
+If you like the gaming performance of the LG 27UK650-W but would prefer a larger monitor, check out the LG 32UD99-W. It is a great gaming monitor for the Xbox One X. The 32-inch, 4k screen delivers a more immersive gaming experience, with a 40% larger display area than the smaller LG.

-In terms of gaming performance, the 32UD99 is almost identical to the 27UK650, which is great.
-It also has a few convenience features, including a USB hub on the back, great for connecting a charging station or other USB accessories.
+In terms of gaming performance, this monitor is almost identical to the smaller LG, which is great.
+It also has a few convenience features, including a USB hub on the back, which is great for connecting a charging station or other USB accessories.

 Unfortunately, it doesn't look great in a dark room, due to the disappointing contrast ratio and poor black uniformity.
-Overall, it is a great gaming monitor that should please even the most demanding Xbox One gamers.
+Overall, it's a great gaming monitor that should please even the most demanding Xbox One gamers.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.